nickjj/flask-db/README.md

 Here's the breakdown of these tools:

-*Disclaimer: I'm not here to crap on the work of others, I'm simply giving my opinion on why I chose to create Flask-DB and don't use Alembic directly, Flask-Migrate or Flask-Alembic.*
+*Disclaimer: I'm not here to crap on the work of others, I'm simply giving my opinion on why I chose to create Flask-DB and don't use the Alembic CLI directly, Flask-Migrate or Flask-Alembic.*

 #### Alembic